Search engine optimization (SEO) is an ever-evolving field with hundreds of ranking factors.

-With that said, longer content isn’t *always* better.
-You want your content to be complete, but there is no need to add word count just to make quota.
+With that said, longer content isn’t always better.
+You want your new content to be complete, but there is no need to add word count just to make quota.

 Be sure to check out the search results for your keyword before writing long content just for the sake of making it long.

 Subheadings, or the secondary sections of your content (like the section headers in this post), should be wrapped in H2 tags.
 It would also be best to use meta descriptions, alt tags, snippets, and other on-page SEO strategies to improve your content structure and organic traffic.